-The three Senior Suites (65m2) are probably the nicest option for couples staying at Hotel L'Archipel.
-Named after islands in the Seychelles, two of these rooms are in the central 'plantation house' whilst another is set apart on the hillside above the complex.
-They are very spacious inside and well-proportioned for two people (they executive suites really are huge if there are just two of you).
-The open-plan bedroom and small lounge area are a pleasant place to chill, watch TV and read during the midday heat.
+- The seven Senior suites (65m2) are arguably the nicest option for couples staying at Hotel L'Archipel.
+Named after islands in the Seychelles, four of these suites are in the central 'plantation house' whilst others are set apart slightly further down the hillside.
+They are very spacious inside and well-proportioned for two people.
+The open-plan bedroom and small lounge area are a pleasant place to relax, watch TV and read during the midday heat.

-The hotel does have a lovely location and plenty of space, and its newer rooms are very nicely done.
-If you are looking for somewhere to deliver a fairly classic island experience, Hotel L'Archipel is good option on Praslin.
+Hotel L'Archipel has an enviably lovely location and plenty of space, and aside from the Superior rooms, the accommodation has been beautifully thought out.
+If you are looking for a fairly classic island experience, with a touch of understated elegance, Hotel L'Archipel is a very good option on Praslin.

-Directions: If you're arriving by plane (approx 20mins from Mahé), Hotel L'Archipel is a pleasant 30min drive from the airport across the island, through the Vallée de Mai National Park.
-Alternatively, if you arrive by ferry in Baie St Anne from either Mahé or La Digue, you can follow the clearly marked signs from the jetty towards Cote D'Or.
-From this road, you will see the Hotel L'Archipel entrance sign on your right; the drive will take about 10 minutes.
-Car hire can be arranged to meet you either the port of airport, or the hotel will arrange a meet-and-greet transfer.
+- If you're arriving by plane (approx 20 minutes from Mahé), Hotel L'Archipel is a pleasant 30-minute drive from the airport across the island, through the Vallée de Mai National Park.
+Alternatively, if you arrive by ferry in Baie St Anne from either Mahé or La Digue, you can follow the clearly marked signs from the jetty towards Côte d'Or; it’s a ten-minute drive and you will see the Hotel L'Archipel entrance sign on your right.

 Food & drink

 - Usual board basis

 - There are two restaurants at Hotel L'Archipel: La Gigolette for casual breakfast buffets, à la carte lunches on the beach, and buffet dinners, and La Feuille d'Or for formal dinners.